Lewis Ginter: New York

 Upon his return to Richmond, Ginter found the city in a state of ruin.
-His warehouse stores of tobacco and sugar were destroyed in a fire that consumed much of the business district, though his cotton remained unscathed.
+His warehouse stores of tobacco and sugar had been destroyed in a fire that consumed much of the business district, though his cotton remained unscathed.
 With little economic opportunity in Richmond, he sold his cotton and returned to New York City to pursue a career in banking.
 First joining the firm of Harrison & Company, he experienced great financial success.
 But his renewed fortune was short-lived.
 The Black Friday gold panic in 1869 forced Ginter to use his personal fortune to settle heavy debts his firm incurred.
 Having lost all of his wealth once again, Ginter sold tobacco on consignment in New York for Richmond tobacconist John F. Allen.
 In 1872, Ginter decided to return to affordable Richmond.